andrew/ultimate-awesome/README.md

 - [metric-learning-papers](https://github.com/Xlgd/metric-learning-papers) - A collection of metric learning papers.
 - [awesome-DevOpsSec](https://github.com/zer0-kr/awesome-DevOpsSec) - Archiving for DevOpsSec resources.
 - [awesome-privacy](https://codeberg.org/alicia/awesome-privacy) - Curated list of privacy-respecting software and services  [mirror of
+- [awesome-ai-tool-list](https://github.com/aitoollist/awesome-ai-tool-list) - An awesome directory of AI tools.
+The list here is the data source for the searchable web directory @  .
+Discover tools to supercharge your AI journey.
+Star this repo and join the AI revolution!.
+- [awesome-discord](https://github.com/alfg/awesome-discord) - :video_game: All Things Discord.
 - [awesome-data-visualization](https://github.com/alpers/awesome-data-visualization) - A curated list of awesome data visualization resources, tools and communities.
 - [awesome-dotnet-core-cn](https://github.com/AvensLab/awesome-dotnet-core-cn) - .Net Core 类库，工具，框架，软件汇总.
 - [survey-authorship](https://github.com/baixianghuang/survey-authorship) - Paper list for the paper "Authorship Attribution in the Era of Large Language Models: Problems, Methodologies, and Challenges (SIGKDD Exploration)".